cogitovirus/potato-scraper/README.md

 2. check the max(id) of the objects in HN API https://hacker-news.firebaseio.com/v0/maxitem.json
 3. update the range. copy full objects (model may vary? enforce a model or not? ) [TODO] any further update to the collection will run daily with cloud functions & pub/sub

+## Time req for full sync
+ mongo itemMaxID: 0, hacker news max: 33046189
+ - 33m records
+ - with concurrency 1 and 1 second to get the data it would take 381 days
+ - concurrency 10 - 38 days
+ - 1 item should be ~200B , so let's say max 1% of all items are job postings.
+It would be ~600MB

 ## Enriching the data
 With hnJobPosting collections full, not it's time to do some scraping.